Yifever20002/NeRFrac/README.md

 ## Demo Data

 This part encompasses single-frame multi-view data in both the main text and the supplementary material, including images and [COLMAP](https://colmap.github.io/)-calibrated camera poses (with original image resolution, 2048&times;1536 for real data and 392&times;392 for synthetic data).
 We use "images_4" for real data training and "images_1" for synthetic data training.
-Download from [here](https://drive.google.com/drive/folders/1A78v0qNCQlqS01AD77IqjhNrL9p0rkBF?usp=sharing).
+Download from [here](https://drive.google.com/drive/folders/1A78v0qNCQlqS01AD77IqjhNrL9p0rkBF?usp=sharing) and place them under /pth/to/NeRFrac/data/nerf_llff_data/ .